 ADVERTISEMENT

 Breaking down these options further:

 • MyHeritage offers separate plans for access to its historical records (the Data plan) and tree-building platform (the Premium and PremiumPlus plans offer tiered access).
-You can bundle the Data and Premium Plus plans into a Complete plan, with everything the site offers.
-See the table for prices.
+You can bundle the Data and Premium Plus plans into a Complete plan, or go all-in with the Omni subscription that includes sister site OldNews.
+MyHeritage offers a discount for your first year of subscription, but not a month-to-month option.

 Return to top

-A version of this article appeared in the March/April 2020 issue of Family Tree Magazine.
-Last updated June 2023.
+Versions of this article appeared in the March/April 2020 and March/April 2025 issues of Family Tree Magazine.

+ADVERTISEMENT